 Laws are subject to change.

+SELLING TIPS The condition of your Bahamas home will more than likely affect the likelihood of a quick sale.
 Sellers often overlook eyesores that they're used to.
-The kids dirty fingerprints on the walls may have become part of the landscape, as have the withering house plants.
+The kids’ dirty fingerprints on the walls may have become part of the landscape, as have the withering house plants.

 People can be turned off by just these little things.Here are a few tips to help prepare your home for a sale.

-Take care that you're not selling a "fixer-upper": from replacing light bulbs to touching up the paint, be sure to present your home in turn key condition.
+Fix-It Touch up the paint, replace light bulbs, patch up any holes and make sure kitchen/bathroom faucets don't drip.
+Take care that you're not selling a "fixer-upper": From replacing light bulbs to touching up the paint, be sure to present your home in turn key condition.

+Major Repairs Be sure repair costs don't outweigh the benefits.
 Paint rooms neutral colors.
 The colour you love may be the colour a prospect hates.

 Freshen Up Give your Bahamas home a good spring cleaning both inside and out before someone sees it.
 This includes cleaning windows, dusting, polishing floors, cleaning the fridge, cleaning the grout, mirrors, tubs and sinks.

 Get rid of any pet odors.
 Try this: Invite a friend or neighbor take on a buyer's role.
-Let them tell you whether or not your home is inviting, clean and well maintained.
+Let them tell you whether your home is inviting, clean and well maintained.
 And encourage them to be honest.